How To Get Pregnant Naturally

 Find A Natural Fertility Specialist

-If you are interested in improving your fertility naturally, we invite you to schedule a consultation with Dr. Mallory Aye, our Los Angeles Hormone & Fertility Specialist.
-More than just nutrition and lifestyle tips, Dr. Mallory can help you get all the proper testing, put you on the right track with natural supplements, work on hormone correction and replacement (if necessary) and provide the necessary tools that will help the infertile couple in their goal to conceive and maintain a healthy pregnancy.
+If you are interested in improving your fertility naturally, we invite you to schedule a consultation with Dr. Barbara Rush.
+More than just nutrition and lifestyle tips, Dr. Rush can help you get all the proper testing, put you on the right track with natural supplements, work on hormone correction and replacement (if necessary) and provide the necessary tools that will help the infertile couple in their goal to conceive and maintain a healthy pregnancy.

-Furthermore, if you are not experiencing infertility, but would like to make sure you are healthy and ready to conceive, Dr. Mallory can help put you on the right track for the best possible outcome before you start your journey of growing your family.
+Furthermore, if you are not experiencing infertility, but would like to make sure you are healthy and ready to conceive, Dr. Rush can help put you on the right track for the best possible outcome before you start your journey of growing your family.

 Maheshwari A, Hamilton M, Bhattacharya S. Hum Reprod 2008; 23(3): 538-42